-Money is one of the biggest issues that couples fight about, and it's natural you'll have some disagreements with your partner over finances from time to time.
-But if you find yourself always in battle, it could be a sign that your relationship has bigger issues—or that it will soon.
+It's natural you'll have some disagreements with your partner over finances from time to time.
+But if you find yourselves always in battle, it could be a sign that your relationship has problems—or that it will soon.

 Consider these five signs that money issues could be threatening your relationship, but realize that financial disagreements don't have to mean the end for you.
 There are ways to work through these issues once you identify them.

 If you constantly find yourself justifying purchases to each other, or arguing over whether a certain purchase is worth it or not, it could be a sign you're not on the same page in terms of spending priorities.

 It's one thing if you disagree occasionally—all couples do.
 It's another if you feel like no matter what you do with your money, your decisions will chronically lead to a fight.

 Your partner is a shopaholic who owns 40 pairs of shoes and can spend the entire day at the mall.
 You're a "penny saved is a penny earned" type of person who'd rather eat leftover Ramen for dinner than go one dollar over your monthly grocery budget.